UnlyEd/next-right-now/guides/tenancy/remove-MST.md

 ---

-## Overview
+## About the Multi Single Tenancy (MST)

-Right now, NRN only provides a MST design because [that's just easier to maintain](https://github.com/UnlyEd/next-right-now/issues/151#issuecomment-683463185).
+Right now, NRN only provides a MST design because [that's just easier to maintain than several tenancy models](https://github.com/UnlyEd/next-right-now/issues/151#issuecomment-683463185).

 Long story short, if you find yourself using a preset with MST design built-in, but don't have any use for it, you can:
 - Keep it and only use one tenant.
 The impact would be very small, it will definitely work properly, even though you only use one tenant.